PiAir/xerte-docker/README.md

 ## Install Docker and Docker-compose

-Foolow the instructions on: https://devdojo.com/bobbyiliev/how-to-install-docker-and-docker-compose-on-raspberry-pi
+Follow the instructions on: https://devdojo.com/bobbyiliev/how-to-install-docker-and-docker-compose-on-raspberry-pi

 ### docker
 ```